kantarcise/ITU/README.md

-This is an open-source project developed for students to help each other.
+This is an open-source project, developed for students to help each other.